keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-24-mini-retirement-vision.md

 _If you're single, you can do this activity alone.
 If you're married, get your spouse and kids involved.
 You're going to need some paper or a computer so you can record your answers._

-Ask yourself: "If money were no object for the next year but my life returned to normal afterward, how would I/we spend my time over that year?"
+Ask yourself: "If money were no object for the next year but my life returned to normal afterward, how would I spend my time over that year?"

-Leave the world of possibilities and go through these questions:
+Open the world of possibilities and go through these questions:

 - Who would you spend your time with?
 - What would you do?
 What activities, events would you spend time on?